Direct cremation

 What is a direct cremation?

-A direct cremation is the most pared back of funeral services, a straightforward transfer from A to B, with minimal involvement by staff or bereaved families.
-Arrangements can be made over the phone, if need be, with paperwork completed and returned by post, and the cremated remains delivered to your doorstep some weeks later.
+It is the most pared back of funeral services, a straightforward transfer from A to B, with minimal involvement by staff or bereaved families.

 Over the last few years, direct cremations have increased significantly in the UK.
-The latest Sun Life Cost of Dying Report 2024 suggests 20% of all funerals are now direct cremations.
+The latest Sun Life Cost of Dying Report 2025 suggests 20% of all funerals are now direct cremations.
 That’s one in every five deaths resulting in a direct cremation.
 Nobody is quite sure why.
-The marketing departments of many direct cremation providers seem to have settled on the attraction of direct cremation being the much lower cost, which is often less than £1,500, rather than around £4,000 for a more conventional type of funeral.
-We are not so sure that the lower cost is the main reason.

 What do you need to know about direct cremation?

 None of this may matter to you.
-If any of it does, but you still prefer the idea of a direct cremation to a traditional funeral, then we recommend choosing a funeral director rather than an online provider and talking to them about any of your concerns.
+If any of it does, but you still prefer the idea of a direct cremation to a traditional funeral, then we strongly recommend choosing a funeral director rather than an online provider and talking to them about any of your concerns.

 You will normally be asked to pay for the full costs involved before the direct cremation takes place.